Isotropy statistics of CMB hot and cold spots: Introduction

 A statistical analysis of such hot and cold spots on the pixelated sphere using the orientation matrix has some other practical advantages as well.
-This reduces the large data set of numerous hot and cold spots onto their respective eigenbases \citep{jolliffe_principal_2016}.
-For accurate estimation of the properties of the CMB sky, sometimes one analyses partial sky CMB maps, which are obtained by masking out the foreground dominated regions near the plane of the Milky Way \citep{10.1093/ptep/ptu065}.
+This reduces the large data set of numerous hot and cold spots to their respective eigenbases \citep{jolliffe_principal_2016}.
+For accurate estimation of properties of the CMB sky, sometimes one analyses partial sky CMB maps, which are obtained by masking out the foreground dominated regions near the plane of the Milky Way \citep{10.1093/ptep/ptu065}.
 Our study can easily be applied to partial CMB skies, without bothering about the complications that may arise due to multipole mode couplings on masked CMB maps \citep{Hivon_2002} or due to any subtle biases introduced due to inpainting methods \citep{rassat:cea-01135418} when an underlying statistically isotropic CMB theoretical angular power spectrum is assumed while trying to reconstruct the lost sky region due to masking.

-Earlier works of \cite{Larson_2004, 10.1111/j.1365-2966.2009.14810.x, 10.1111/j.1365-2966.2009.15866.x} showed how hot (cold) spots of the observed CMB data are not hot (cold) enough with the help of the one-point statistics such as the number of extrema, mean, and variance.
+Previously, authors of \cite{Larson_2004} have studied one-point statistics such as the number, mean and variance of local extrema and demonstrated that on an average the hot (cold) spots of the observed CMB data are not hot (cold) enough.
+Further with the help of two-point statistics it was shown that possibly unusual properties associated with large angular scale structures are related with the behaviour of hot and cold spots of the CMB \citep{ 10.1111/j.1365-2966.2009.14810.x}.
 Since the initial density fluctuations are assumed to be Gaussian, a 3D Gaussian field model \citep{1986ApJ...304...15B} was extended to address the 2D Gaussian CMB temperature field \citep{10.1093/mnras/226.3.655}.
 Notable works that have followed thereafter have dealt with the number density, shapes, separation distances and peak-peak correlation functions for spots \citep{PhysRevD.84.083510,10.1111/j.1365-2966.2011.18563.x, 10.1093/mnras/stab368}.
 The discovery of the non-Gaussian cold spot \citep{Vielva_2004,10.1111/j.1365-2966.2004.08419.x,Cruz_2007} and the theoretical frameworks for hot and cold spots of a 2D Gaussian field as presented in \citep{10.1093/mnras/226.3.655, PhysRevD.84.083510, 10.1111/j.1365-2966.2011.18563.x} have inspired further research to probe non-Gaussianity \citep{10.1093/mnras/stab368, Chingangbam_2012, 10.1111/j.1365-2966.2009.15503.x}.